 Mingles with age old blood, shed down the ages,

-In the name of religion, politics, money and power, at root of the hatred, wickedness and needless anger,
+In the name of religion, politics, money and power,

 May man terrify no more.